-Cellulose nanocrystals decorated with gold nanoparticles immobilizing GOx enzyme for non-invasive biosensing of human salivary glucose.
+Cellulose nanocrystals decorated with gold nanoparticles immobilizing GOx enzyme for non-invasive biosensing of human salivary glucose

-Cellulose nanocrystals (CNCs) material was converted into its dialdehyde before being decorated with gold nanoparticles (AuNPs) through an aminothiophenol linker.
-Then GOx enzyme was immobilized into the CNCs-AuNPs using thioctic acid (TA) as a double linker.
-The prepared materials were characterized using morphological (SPM & SEM), spectroscopic (UV-Visible & FTIR) and electrochemical (CV & EIS) technniques.
-The GOx-TA-AuNPs-CNC developed material loaded onto GCE offered a convenient platform for developing a non-invasive enzymatic glucose biosensor for monitoring glucose in Human saliva.
-The designed biosensor demonstrated good analytical performance for glucose sensing using CV with a LR = 0.1–1.6 mM, R2 = 0.9925, and LOD = 40 µM at the physiological pH conditions.
-The developed biosensor possessed high selectivity towards the common glucose interferents like AA, UA and DA.
-The salivary glucose has been measured and correlated to the value of serum glucose of the same person samples.
+A cellulose nanocrystal (CNCs) material was converted into its dialdehyde before being decorated with gold nanoparticles (AuNPs) through an aminothiophenol linker.
+Then GOx enzyme was immobilized onto the CNCs-AuNPs using thioctic acid (TA) as a double linker.
+The prepared materials were characterized using morphological (SPM & SEM), spectroscopic (UV-visible & FTIR) and electrochemical (CV & EIS) techniques.
+The developed GOx-TA-AuNPs-CNC material loaded onto a GCE offered a convenient platform for developing a non-invasive enzymatic glucose biosensor for monitoring glucose in human saliva.
+The designed biosensor demonstrated good analytical performance for glucose sensing using CV with LR = 0.1–1.6 mM, R2 = 0.9925, and LOD = 40 μM under physiological pH conditions.
+The developed biosensor possessed high selectivity towards glucose in the presence of common glucose interferents such as AA, UA and DA.
+The salivary glucose was measured and correlated with the value of serum glucose of a sample from the same person.